InvadingOctopus/comedot/HowTo.md

 * For monsters, add a `DamageComponent` to hurt the player on contact.

-* ❕ Remember to set the correct Physics Collision Layers and Masks for everything, otherwise they will not register collisions with each other.
+* ❕ Remember to set the correct Physics Collision Layers and Masks for all bodies, otherwise they will not be able to detect collisions with each other.

 * 💡 For the player, you may also add an `InvulnerabilityOnHitComponent`.